 Not taking your medicine is an important risk factor for repeat stroke.
 According to one study in patients with coronary artery disease, those patients who took 75 percent or less of their medications as prescribed had a four times higher risk of stroke than patients who took their medications exactly as directed.

 Even if you’re recovering from a stroke and you feel better, it’s essential to keep high blood pressure, high blood cholesterol and diabetes under control by taking every pill you’re prescribed every time and not discontinuing medications until your doctor gives you the go-ahead.

 Prescription medications can’t cure you of these chronic problems, but they can lower the risk of bad consequences such as stroke, secondary stroke and heart attack.

-recently published study by Johns Hopkins stroke expert Victor C. Urrutia, with Jennifer Dearborn and Walter Kernan from Yale University School of Medicine showed that stroke patients can likely prevent another occurrence by eating well.
+A recently published study by Johns Hopkins stroke expert Victor C. Urrutia, with Jennifer Dearborn and Walter Kernan from Yale University School of Medicine, showed that stroke patients can likely prevent another occurrence by eating well.

 Although it’s difficult to capture data on people’s long-term dietary habits, the researchers pooled results from a number of studies and found that a diet rich in fruit and vegetables was associated with a 21 percent lower risk of stroke.

 The study found that, “Dietary patterns consumed along the Mediterranean, consisting of abundant fruits and vegetables [and] whole grains and low in processed foods, with a substantial polyunsaturated source of fat, such as olive oil, are consistently associated with reduced rate of stroke.”

 Avoid a second stroke -- or a first

 All three of these healthy habits can lower the risk of cardiovascular disease and stroke.
 They’re useful for those who have had a stroke and want to prevent a recurrence, and also for those who are stroke-free and want to stay that way.